projectfluent/fluent/guide/selectors.md

-One of the most common cases when a localizer needs to use a placeable is when there are multiple variants of the string that depend on some external argument.
-In the example above, the `emails` message depends on the value of the `$unreadEmails` external argument.
+One of the most common cases when a localizer needs to use a placeable is when there are multiple variants of the string that depend on some external variable.
+In the example above, the `emails` message depends on the value of the `$unreadEmails` variable.

 FTL has the select expression syntax which allows to define multiple variants of the translation and choose between them based on the value of the